Wholesale Real Estate Contract: Template & FREE PDF Download

 Now that we have gone through the context regarding the contract, let's discuss who is needed to complete a wholesale real estate contract.

-Well, the contract itself is not hard to establish.
-You can download one from a legal forms website, obtain one from a real estate agent, title company, real estate attorney, or even write up your own.
+Well, the wholesale real estate contract itself is not hard to establish.
+You can download a wholesale real estate contract PDF from a legal forms website, obtain one from a real estate agent, title company, real estate attorney, or even write up your own.

 To fully complete a wholesale real estate contract, you will most importantly need a seller, wholesaler, buyer, and title company.